Sergio Edelsztein

-Biography
+Early life and education

 Sergio Edelsztein was born in Buenos Aires, Argentina in 1956 and studied at the Tel Aviv University from 1976-85.

+Career

-Edelsztein founded and directed Artifact Gallery in Tel Aviv (1987-1995), and in 1998 founded The Center for Contemporary Art in Tel Aviv where he has been director and chief curator ever since.
+Edelsztein founded and directed Artifact Gallery in Tel Aviv (1987-1995), and in 1998 founded The Center for Contemporary Art, Tel Aviv where he has been director and chief curator ever since.
 In the framework of the CCA, he curated seven Performance Art Biennials and four International Video Art Biennials-Video Zone.
 He has also curated numerous experimental and video art screenings, retrospectives, and performance events.
 Since 1995, Edelsztein has curated exhibitions and video programs in Spain, China, the U.K., and other nations, as well as the Israeli exhibition at the 24th São Paulo Bienal in 1998 and the Israeli Pavilion at the 51st Venice Biennale in 2005.
 He has also lectured and written for exhibition catalogues, web sites, and various magazines and journals.

+In 2024, Edelsztein was part of the selection committee that chose Naomi Beckwith as the artistic director of Documenta Sixteen.

-Curated Exhibitions
+Curated exhibitions

-Guy Ben Ner, Boaz Arad, Doron Solomons, Roee Rosen and Jan Tichy – and international artists like Rosa Barba, Ceal Floyer, Marina Abramovic and Gary Hill.
+Guy Ben-Ner, Boaz Arad, Doron Solomons, Roee Rosen and Jan Tichy – and international artists like Rosa Barba, Ceal Floyer, Marina Abramovic and Gary Hill.
 Since 1995 curated exhibitions and time-based events in Spain, China, Poland, Singapore and elsewhere.
 Curated the Israeli participation at the 24th São Paulo Biennial (1998) the 2005 and 2013 Israeli Pavilion at the Biennale in Venice.